Part Two – Introducing Malfunctions:

 The facts show financial service companies, insurance corporations, and a million families went underwater on bad loans and poor judgment.
 The facts show, millions of people became sick with a virus that killed a high percentage of the most vulnerable due to lung infections and other underlying conditions, and they died alone.

-The national to local response 2008 and 2020 to fix the “money” problem is a focus on the wrong problem.
-Americans are confronted by comprehensive “health” concerns not only affecting the cells of their bodies, there are shortcomings in the entire cognitive outlook.
+The national to local response 2008 and 2020 to fix the “money” problem focuses on the wrong problem.
+Americans are confronted by comprehensive “health” concerns affecting the cells of their bodies; there are shortcomings in the entire cognitive outlook.
 Exploring the reasoning skills of Americans is what should dominate the argument and the conversation.
 That is where the malfunctions will be found.
 The money is important, but it crowds out critical thinking on a long list of concerns.
 Here is a 2008 example.

 In 2008, Wall Street won the case – use federal funds and reestablish aggregate demand, sustain liquidity for global trade, keep employment up, but income marginal (paycheck to paycheck) in a high percentage of households.
 Attack tax rates, government interference, and expose public incompetence.
 Hide wrongdoing and continue to reduce mechanisms for public oversight into private financial practices and kill debate.
 These globalists arguments are persuasive and claimed by the strategic financial practices of the Federal Reserve System on down to your 401(k) fully exhibit a malfunction.

-Recently (April 2020) several hundred other private businesses and publicly traded companies dipped into that malfunction.
+Recently (April 2020), several hundred other private businesses and publicly traded companies dipped into that malfunction.
 However, Shake Shack and that steak franchise didn’t return a combined $30 million in 0% interest loans to reduce public outrage.
-Assuring the employment of all workers on the government dime is distasteful to investors as it does nothing for a balance sheet or the tax code and it lacks flexibility.
+Assuring all workers’ employment on the government dime is distasteful to investors as it does nothing for a balance sheet or the tax code and lacks flexibility.
 As billion-dollar companies, they know the only way to recapitalize during a full-blown depression of unknown duration is to wait and reduce payroll far more quietly down the road.
 The bonus is to align the business with American values of freedom and independence that still takes blood to establish and use them to get good public relations.

-For example, why is it so uninteresting to wonder out loud, if the world could operate as if wealth is not the only means of meaningful communication?
+For example, why is it so uninteresting to wonder out loud if the world could operate as if wealth is not the only means of meaningful communication?
 Is becoming an outlier, a monastic monk, or an entire monastery the only pathway to sustainability?
 What are the alternatives, where are the well-celebrated successes?
-There are many places and events that have proven capital to be meaningless in the achievement of human dignity.
+Some many places and events have proven capital to be meaningless in the achievement of human dignity.
 Those four college students had just a few dollars between them at the Woolworths’ lunch counter when somehow they galvanized an established, ongoing “sit-in” movement across the South.

 These questions and events exhibit an ingredient of enormous importance to life.
-A clear dividing line that separates a private marketplace solution for serving a human need to those in the public realm that want to create change.
-Where is the line that says on this side of it, the use of debt as a cost of money is irrelevant, where the purposes of care keep us all well and sustaining the simplicities of life are priorities that reign supreme above all others?
+A clear dividing line separates a private marketplace solution for serving a human need from those in the public realm that want to create change.
+The line that says on this side of it, the use of debt as a cost of money, is irrelevant, where the purposes of care keep us all well and sustaining the simplicities of life are priorities that reign supreme above all others?